dannystudio/home.tab.bookmark.docker/README.md

 * Select Load Temporary Add-on…
 * Navigate to the repository you have cloned and select `manifest.json` from the `browser_extension` folder, the extension should be ready for use.
 * Navigate to Home Tab Bookmark application, `http://localhost:3000`.
-* Select Home Tab Bookmark from Extensions and click Use Current Tab.
+* Select New Tab Redirect from Extensions and click Use Current Tab.
 * Or, you can input the url of the Home Tab Bookmark application manually and then click Save.